travelmarx/scrapbook101core/docbuild/articles/get-started.md

 Install these components on your development or local server.
 This server will be your local run/test environment as well as the publish point to push changes live, if you choose to do so.

 Visual Studio has different workloads that can be installed.
-If you are running Scrapbook101core on ASP.NET for Windows, then you need the *ASP.NET and web development* workload.
-If you are running Scrapbook101core on ASP.NET Core, then you need the *.NET Cross-platform development workload*.
+If you are running {{productName}} on ASP.NET for Windows, then you need the *ASP.NET and web development* workload.
+If you are running {{productName}} on ASP.NET Core, then you need the *.NET Cross-platform development workload*.
 For more information on workloads, see [Selecting Workloads in Visual Studio 2017][work].

 After installing the Cosmos DB Emulator, confirm that you can run Cosmos DB Local Emulator.
 You should see a screen like the following image.